secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 # Part 3 - Remote into your Secret Node

-If you wish to remotely manage your NUC from another machine while on your network, here's how you can.
+If you wish to remotely manage your NUC from another machine within your network, here's how you can.

 2. If you're using Windows 10 64-bit or newer, launch PuTTY then enter the IP address of your Secret Node into the "Host Name" field.
 Then click open.